tbalz2319/RapidRepoPull/README.md

 - Example specifying a custom text file with a list of repos and how many threads the script should use

+- The text file must reside in the same directory as rapid.py and can be called anything

     ```python rapid.py -f bob.txt -t 25```

 ## Update Program